Paleo diet: eating like our ancestors, adapted to the modern world

 The reasoning behind paleo

-The central thesis of paleo is that the human genome hasn't had enough time to evolve since the agricultural revolution (10,000 years ago) to adapt to grains, legumes, and dairy.
-This hypothesis is partially true (evolution is slow) but ignores well-documented recent adaptations, such as lactase persistence in Europeans or the multiplication of salivary amylase genes for starch digestion.
+The central thesis of paleo is that the human genome hasn't had enough time to evolve sufficiently since the agricultural revolution (10,000 years ago) to adapt to grains, legumes, and dairy.
+This hypothesis is partially true (evolution is slow) but ignores well-documented recent adaptations, like lactase persistence in Europeans or the multiplication of salivary amylase genes to digest starch.
 Paleo has the merit of eliminating processed foods and putting vegetables back at the center, but the systematic exclusion of legumes and whole grains is not supported by current evidence.

 Allowed and excluded foods

 Chris Kresser's "paleo template" and Paul Jaminet's "Perfect Health Diet" represent pragmatic evolutions that reintegrate white rice, potatoes, and butter.
 Whole30 is a strict 30-day version often used as a reset.
-Mark Sisson's "primal" includes fermented dairy products.
-The current trend is toward personalization: taking the best principles of paleo (no processed food, lots of vegetables, quality proteins) and adapting them to your own tolerance and goals.
+Mark Sisson's "primal" includes fermented dairy.
+The current trend is toward personalization: taking the best paleo principles (no processed food, lots of vegetables, quality proteins) and adapting them to your own tolerance and goals.

 FoodCraft Tip